 The definition of cartilage is tough, whitish tissue that is almost fully replaced by bone as someone grows into an adult.

 If you get the upper outer part of your ear pierced, the area that you pierce is an example of cartilage.

 - tough, elastic, whitish animal tissue; gristle: the skeletons of embryos and young animals are composed largely of cartilage, most of which later turns to bone

 - a part or structure consisting of cartilage

 Origin of cartilageMiddle English and Old French from Classical Latin cartilago: for Indo-European base see hurdle

-A tough, elastic, fibrous connective tissue that is a major constituent of embryonic and young vertebrate skeletons, is converted largely to bone with maturation, and is found in various parts of the adult body, such as the joints, outer ear, and larynx.
+A tough, elastic, fibrous connective tissue that is a major constituent of the embryonic and young vertebrate skeleton and in most species is converted largely to bone with maturation.
+It is found in various parts of the human body, such as the joints, outer ear, and larynx.

 Origin of cartilageMiddle English from Old French from Latin cartilāgō cartilāgin-